 Fresno State’s Derek Carr Earns Manning Award Player of the Week Honor

 Derek Carr, a senior from Fresno State, has been selected as Manning Award Player of the Week.
-He earns the win over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl's Facebook contest.
-This is Carr’s second win this season.
+He earns the win over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl’s Facebook contest.
+This is Carr’s fifth win this season.

 The Manning Award was created by the Allstate Sugar Bowl in 2004 to honor the college football accomplishments of Archie, Peyton and Eli Manning.
 It is the only quarterback award that includes the candidates’ bowl performances in its balloting.

 The Manning Award will be recognizing its 10th winner this year.
-USC's Matt Leinart was the inaugural winner of the award in 2005, followed by Texas' Vince Young in 2006.
+USC’s Matt Leinart was the inaugural winner of the award in 2005, followed by Texas’ Vince Young in 2006.
 Both went on to be top 10 NFL draft picks.
-In 2007, LSU's JaMarcus Russell earned the award and was the NFL's No. 1 draft pick.
-Boston College's Matt Ryan claimed the award in 2008 and was drafted No. 3, quickly becoming the starting quarterback for the Atlanta Falcons.
-In 2009, Florida star Tim Tebow earned the honor - he also went on to be selected in the first round of the NFL Draft.
-The 2010 winner was Texas signal-caller Colt McCoy, the winningest quarterback in college football history, who was selected by the Cleveland Browns in the draft.
-McCoy was followed by top-two NFL Draft picks - Auburn's Cameron Newton earned the award in 2011, prior to being selected No. 1 overall by the Carolina Panthers and then Robert Griffin, III, from Baylor, was the 2012 winner prior to being the No. 2 overall pick by the Washington Redskins.
-This past season's winner was Texas A&M star Johnny Manziel, who became the first freshman to earn the honor.
+In 2007, LSU’s JaMarcus Russell earned the award and was the NFL’s No. 1 draft pick.
+Boston College’s Matt Ryan claimed the award in 2008 and was drafted No. 3, quickly becoming the starting quarterback for the Atlanta Falcons.
+In 2009, Florida star Tim Tebow earned the honor – he also went on to be selected in the first round of the NFL Draft.
+The 2010 winner was Texas signal-caller Colt McCoy, then-winningest quarterback in college football history, who was selected by the Cleveland Browns in the draft.
+McCoy was followed by top-two NFL Draft picks – Auburn’s Cameron Newton earned the award in 2011, prior to being selected No. 1 overall by the Carolina Panthers and then Robert Griffin, III, from Baylor, was the 2012 winner prior to being the No. 2 overall pick by the Washington Redskins.
+This past season’s winner was Texas A&M star Johnny Manziel, who became the first freshman to earn the honor.